Closing costs you should expect

 • Transfer Taxes and Recording Fees

-At closing, these fees are often due (Click here for more information)
+At closing, these fees are often due (Click here for details)

 • Homeowners Insurance